 Brandy is a certified Elementary and Special Education teacher with an MEd in Special Education.
 She is currently serving as an elected member of the Fairbanks North Star Borough School District Board of Education.
 Brandy was born and raised in Fairbanks and is a proud product of Fairbanks public schools.
 She participated in Kids Voting as a child and also facilitated her own classroom participation when she taught 5th grade at Hunter Elementary.
 Brandy and her family enjoy getting outside and skiing, both alpine and Nordic, and going on cabin trips when possible.
 She is also an artist in her free time and enjoys working in her home studio on all manner of creative pursuits.

-Pursuing her vocation of teaching, Fawn served in the Peace Corps in Kiribati in the Central Pacific as a teacher trainer and taught in Quinhagak in Western Alaska.
+Fawn was a legislative aide to Alaska state legislators for several years before pursuing her vocation of teaching.
+Fawn served in the Peace Corps in Kiribati in the Central Pacific as a teacher trainer and taught in Quinhagak in Western Alaska.
 Upon returning home to Fairbanks, she worked for the Fairbanks North Star Borough School District providing professional development to teachers with linguistically diverse students in their classrooms, earned an MS in Educational Administration, and worked for the Association of Interior Native Educators.
 Most recently, Fawn taught upper grades at Hunter Elementary for twelve years until she retired in 2022.
 One of her favorite parts of teaching was helping students understand the world beyond the classroom and their own power in helping make that world a better place.